yyvincent/restful-api-integration-test/README.md

 TicketUtilities(main)

-This static class contains methods that can return statistics of the system, for example the total number of tickets, all the ticket ID, create a new ticket object.
+This static class contains methods that can return statistics of the system, for example the total number of tickets, all the ticket IDs, create a new ticket object.

 NewTicket(main)